ibmverse/verse-developer/_tutorials/ext-action-contribution.markdown

     ![Mail compose view]({{site.baseurl}}/tutorials/img/mailcomposeview.png "mail compose view")

 The configuration of an action contribution contains the __extensions__ property, along with other general properties described in [Working with the manifest file][1].
-For example, the following properties describe the "Sample 1" action configuration, which will display on the business card view:
+For example, the following properties describe the "Person Action" action configuration, which will display on the business card view:

 ```
   "extensions": [
     {
       "type": "com.ibm.verse.action",
-      "ext_id": "com.ibm.verse.ext.sample1.action",
+      "ext_id": "com.ibm.verselabs.action.sample.person",
-      "name": "Extension sample 1",
+      "name": "Person Action Sample",
       "payload": {},
       "object": "person",
-      "title": "Sample 1"
+      "title": "Person Action"
     }
   ],
 ```